JoshDoody/fsn/_posts/2016-04-02-salary-negotiation-script-example.md

 Here are the steps I took after receiving a verbal job offer from the hiring manager:

-1. Asked for time to consider the offer using one of these [job offer letter response templates](/job-offer-letter-response-templates/)
+1. Asked for time to consider the offer using [this email template](/salary-negotiation-email-sample/#ask-for-time-template)
 2. [Calculated my counter offer](/salary-negotiation-script/).
 3. Drafted my response using this [salary negotiation email template](/salary-negotiation-email-sample/).
 4. Sent the draft email to a friend to get his feedback.